Icelandic Rye Bread Recipe

 In a large mixing bowl, combine the whole grain rye flour, dark rye flour, and active dry yeast.
 Mix them together well, ensuring that the yeast is evenly distributed throughout the flours.
 This step helps to activate the yeast and ensure that your bread rises properly.

-See also Hardo Bread Recipe
+See also Small Loaf Of Bread Recipe

 Adding salt and water